Marjorie Taylor Greene reports Jimmy Kimmel to DC police for joke about slapping her

 Late-night comedian later called Georgia Republican ‘scum’ in Tuesday monologue

-US Representative Marjorie Taylor Greene reported Jimmy Kimmel to the US Capitol police on Wednesday, after the late-night host made a joke about Will Smith slapping the Georgia Republican for her baseless claims that Republicans who vote for Supreme Court nominee Ketanji Brown Jackson are “pro paedophile.”
+US Representative Marjorie Taylor Greene reported Jimmy Kimmel to the US Capitol Police on Wednesday, after the late-night host made a joke about Will Smith slapping the Georgia Republican.

 “ABC, this threat of violence against me by Jimmy Kimmel has been filed with the Capitol Police,” she wrote on social media on Wednesday.

 During his monologue on Tuesday night, the Jimmy Kimmel Live! host made a joke about Ms Greene’s comments on the Ketanji Brown Jackson confirmation process.

-The Georgia rep hammered her fellow congressional Republicans Lisa Murkowski, Susan Collins, and Mitch McConnell for saying they will vote for the Biden administration’s nominee, likening this to being “pro-paedophile.”
+Earlier in the week, the Georgia rep had hammered her fellow congressional Republicans Lisa Murkowski, Susan Collins, and Mitt Romney for saying they will vote for the Biden administration’s nominee, likening this to being “pro-paedophile.”

 “Wow, where is Will Smith when you really need him?”
-Mr Kimmel said, reference the actor’s infamous slap of Chris Rock during this year’s Oscars ceremony.
+Mr Kimmel said, referencing the actor’s infamous slap of Chris Rock during this year’s Oscars ceremony.

+The Independent has reached out to Mr Kimmel and the Capitol Police for comment.

+“Our office takes all threats of violence towards the Congresswoman very seriously,” a spokesperson for Marjorie Taylor Greene told The Independent.
+“Last night, Jimmy Kimmel called for violence to be committed against Congresswoman Greene.
+It will not be tolerated.”

 Register for free to continue reading